JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 A good grasp of [semantic versioning](https://semver.org/) (semver) is a must for most software developers.
 In this article, we explain in simple terms, everything you need to know to use semver effectively.
 Also, we provide insights into our use of semver here at Jering.

-## Why is a Good Grasp of Semver a Must for Most?
+## Why's a Good Grasp of Semver a Must for Most?

-You might be wonder why a good grasp of semver is a *must* for most.
-Here's the thing - just about every major package manager mandates or prefers semver.
+Here's the thing - almost every big package manager mandates or recommends semver.
 The list includes:
 - [Cargo](https://doc.rust-lang.org/cargo/reference/manifest.html#the-version-field) for rust
   > Cargo bakes in the concept of Semantic Versioning...
 - [Nuget](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/versioning) for .Net